suppressio/vr-pico4-steam-linux/README.md

 ## Software requirements
 ##### To install on your PC (Linux):
 - [Steam](https://store.steampowered.com/about/download): is needed due to SteamVR;
-- [SteamVR](https://www.steamvr.com/en/): will be used as the main VR environment, enabling the launch and management of VR applications and games on your PC.
-It is required for the ALVR server;
+- [SteamVR](https://www.steamvr.com/en/): is a free software available on the Steam platform.
+It will be used as the main VR environment on the PC, making it possible to launch and manage VR applications and games.
+It's required for the ALVR server;
 - [ALVR Server](https://github.com/alvr-org/ALVR) is open source software, which is required for the ALXR client.
 At the time of writing, version [18.2.3](https://github.com/alvr-org/ALVR/releases/tag/v18.2.3) is required.
 Other versions are not compatible with the latest ALXR client app;
 - [AudioRelay Server](https://audiorelay.net/downloads) is required for audio streaming on the device.
 This is because ALVR version 18.2.3 does not support audio streaming on Linux.
 Hopefully, in the next version of ALXL/ALVR it will no longer be necessary;
 ##### To install on your Pico 4: